Converting Worksheet to Image using ImageOrPrint Options

 Add References

 This project will use Aspose.Cells.
-So, you have to add reference to Aspose.Cells component in your project.
-For example, add a reference to ….\Program Files\Aspose\Aspose.Cells for .NET\Bin\Net1.0\Aspose.Cells.dll
+So, you have to add a reference to the Aspose.Cells component in your project.
+For example, add a reference to …\Program Files\Aspose\Aspose.Cells for .NET\Bin\Net1.0\Aspose.Cells.dll

 Convert Worksheet to an Image file